HL7/fhir-specialty-rx/input/pages/patient-matching.md

 - SHALL locate a match to the responder patient referenced in the request's `requester-patient` parameter.
   - If the Data Source system cannot determine a single, confident match, it SHALL return an OperationOutcome describing the error.
-- SHALL append a patient parameter containing the responder's patient ID to each search string supplied in a `query-string` parameter in the request.
+- SHALL append a patient parameter containing the responder's patient ID (Patient.id) to each search string supplied in a `query-string` parameter in the request.
   - For example, change the submitted query-string `"Condition"` to `"Condition?patient=EHRPatient123"`.

 <p></p>